Jyotirm0y/competitive-programming-1/README.md

 `$ diff myoutput input`

+## Problems from other Online Judges

+This repo also contains (or may contain) a few problems from other Online Judges, like SPOJ and ACM/ICPC.

 ## Standing on the Shoulder of Giants

 A list of people who I personally know and who are way above me on Competitive Programming and knowledge in Algorithms